 Ask any liberal how they arrived at the notion that the progressive method of problem solving is more effective than conservative one, and you’ll undoubtedly hear the word “kindness” dropped at one point in their explanation.
 If they do not use that specific word, they will undoubtedly drop the words “compassionate” or “nice” in some form.
-If their inquisitor points out that most of the nice and compassionate big government fixes for ending poverty have resulted in numerous unintended consequences, and that it could be argued that many of those programs have resulted in doing more harm than good, the inquisitor should be prepared to hear a version of the “best intentions” argument dropped on them.
-Democrats, liberals, and progressives want these programs to succeed of course, but they are not so concerned with the programs’ success that they would agree to end them if some cold, numbers-oriented accounting spreadsheet proved them unsuccessful.
+If their non-liberal points out that most of the nice and compassionate big government fixes for ending poverty have resulted in numerous unintended consequences, and that it could be argued that many of those programs have resulted in doing more harm than good, the non-liberal should be prepared to hear a version of the “best intentions” argument dropped on them.
+Democrats, liberals, and progressives want these programs to succeed of course, but they are not so concerned with the programs’ success that they would agree to drastically change them if some cold, numbers-oriented accounting spreadsheet proved them unsuccessful.
 Their greater concern is that their favored politician puts forth an effort to solve the problem.

 “Political philosophy professor Leo Strauss says that it’s a mistake “to presume to understand important political philosophers better than they understood themselves, unless one had already put in the hard work necessary to understand them as they understood themselves.”